bioboot/bggn213_f17/jetstream/boot.md

 [![foo]({{ site.baseurl }}/jetstream/images/web_login_15.png)]({{ site.baseurl }}/jetstream/images/web_login_15.png){:.no-push-state}

 Occasionally, in my experience once in every four attempts, the web shell will not log you in.
-In these case click on the "**X**" to close the current session and then launch a new SSH terminal.
-You may have to repeat this close and open cycle several times.
+In these cases click on the "**X**" on the top right side of the window to close the current session and then launch a new SSH terminal.
+You may have to repeat this *close and open* cycle several times.
 This is a known bug with Web Shell unfortunately.

 [![foo]({{ site.baseurl }}/jetstream/images/web_login_15.png)]({{ site.baseurl }}/jetstream/images/web_login_15.png){:.no-push-state}

+## Using your local terminal or mobaxterm

+Some of us have had problems with the web shell and getting into the Jetstream portal.
+The instructions on [this page]({{ site.baseurl }}/jetstream/login/) will show you how to log in using an SSH key through your local terminal.

 ## Miscellany